Why the World Needs Men

 Christian Winter

-Christian Winter is a doctoral student in politics at Hillsdale College in Michigan, but was raised in the Last Frontier—Alaska.
-His in-progress dissertation is on Nietzsche.
-Christian received a BA from Union University and an MA from Hillsdale.
-He and his wife Julia live in Jonesville, Michigan, and are members of College Baptist Church.
+Christian Winter teaches high school humanities in Hillsdale, Michigan.
+He received a BA in Philosophy from Union University and an MA and PhD in Politics from Hillsdale.
+Christian and his wife are members of College Baptist Church.
 He is a former Cotton Mather Fellow with American Reformer.

 Disclaimer: The comments section is a public platform.
 The views expressed in the comments section belong to the individual commenters and do not necessarily reflect the official policy or position of the site or its authors.
 The site and its authors disclaim any liability for the comments posted.